-2019 ANNUAL CASH INCENTIVE COMPENSATION
+2020 ANNUAL CASH INCENTIVE COMPENSATION

-The Committee rewards executive officers with Annual Cash Incentive Compensation for achieving the Company's financial and operating plan taking into account an assessment of each NEO's contributions to those achievements.
-Payouts under our

-Annual Cash Incentive Compensation program are the result of both the Company and the individuals reaching established performance targets.
-The Committee follows a two-step process to determine what amounts will be paid under the Annual Cash Incentive Compensation program each year:
+In ordinary years the Committee rewards executive officers with Annual Cash Incentive Compensation for achieving the Company's financial and operating plan taking into account an assessment of each NEO's contributions to those achievements.
+Also, in ordinary years payouts under our Annual Cash Incentive Compensation program are the result of both the Company and the individuals reaching established performance targets.
+Historically, the Committee has followed a two-step process to determine what amounts will be paid under the Annual Cash Incentive Compensation program each year: